 I – Now I understand less.

-The questioner – The thing is that the fundamental question is missing (moving the right hand with a fundamental question gesture)...
+The questioner – The fundamental question is missing (moving the right hand with a fundamental question gesture)...
 For what purpose?

 I'm left alone.